Caring for Your Roof During Storm Season

-Storms aside, it’s always a good idea to perform regular roof inspections to make sure everything is in good working order.
-It’s advised to perform a surface level inspection of your roof as opposed to climbing up onto it to avoid any health and safety hazards.
+Storms aside, it’s always a good idea to perform regular roof inspections and get at least one professional inspection each year, to make sure everything is in good working order.
+If you’re inspecting on your own, It’s advised to perform a ground level inspection of your roof as opposed to climbing up onto it to avoid safety hazards.

 Keep the Gutters Clean

 If you identify any potential hazards on your roof you should address these as soon as possible.
 If there’s any debris on the roof or in the gutters you should remove this as soon as you can to avoid any damage and to ensure that excessive rainfall can flow away from the rooftop.

 If your roof should succumb to any storm damage, you should first perform a simple visual inspection from the ground.
 You should not attempt to get onto your roof if you suspect damage as you could worsen the effects and you’re at risk of injuring yourself.

 You should call a certified roofing contractor to come and assess the damage and perform any necessary repairs.
 It’s good to call as quickly as possible if your roof should become damaged in a storm as there are likely many other homeowners with the same issues that will also be calling local roofing professionals for assistance.